 Benefits of a support system may not be obvious, but they clearly make a difference on measurable statistics.
 People living with chronic disease need more than medical care; they need guidance and support as they master the skills to manage their disease.

 Peer support revolves around staying connected with others—this includes family and friends, people living lives parallel to yours, or with those in the business of helping people live positively with chronic disease.

 Studies have found that 45 percent of the U.S. population lives with chronic disease, and about half of this group has more than one diagnosis.
-By 2015, 150 million people will be diagnosed with a chronic condition, according to Building Peer Support Programs.

 Peers For Progress defines peer support as "practical, social, emotional, ongoing support from a person who shares similar experiences with a disease or health problem."

 A recent study analyzed six aspects of diabetes care and how they might be influenced by positive peer support:

 2. Blood sugar control

 3. Emotional status and social support

 This unique research took place in Uganda in people with type 2 diabetes.
 A short-term support group study unearthed important impacts that peer support can have on people living with diabetes.

 Most impressively, the study reports significant changes in HbA1c levels; "average HbA1c levels dropped from "11.1 percent at baseline to 8.3 percent following commencement of the study, representing a drop of 2.8 percent" according to Diabetes in Control.